Docs Menu

 You can configure the change event to contain or omit the following data:

-• The pre-image which is a document that represents the version of the document before the operation if it exists
+• The pre-image, a document that represents the version of the document before the operation, if it exists

-• The post-image which is a document that represents the version of the document after the operation if it exists
+• The post-image, a document that represents the version of the document after the operation, if it exists

-To receive change stream events that include a pre-image or post-image, you must connect to a MongoDB v6.0 or later deployment and set up the following:
+To receive change stream events that include a pre-image or post-image, you must perform the following actions:

 • Enable pre-images and post-images for the collection on your MongoDB deployment.